MicrosoftDocs/azure-reference-other/studio-module-reference/moving-average-filter.md

      + **Exponential**

-         A modified exponential moving average calculates a running moving average, where calculating the moving average at any one point considers the previously computed moving average at all preceding points.
+         A modified exponential moving average calculates a running moving average, in which calculating the moving average at any one point considers the previously computed moving average at all preceding points.
 This method yields a smoother trend line.

      + **Cumulative**